featurevisor/featurevisor/docs/faq.md

 There's none really.
 The tool's author is a developer, and he wanted to see how far he can stretch the limits of YAMLs in a git repository for feature management.

-You can consider the tool itself to be an experiment.
+The tool started as an experiment itself, but after several releases and iterations, it is increasingly becoming a stable tool that can be used in production.

 ## Is there any UI for managing features?

-Featurevisor is a tool aimed at developers, and its entire workflow is based on working with a git repository.
+Featurevisor is a tool aimed at developers, and its entire workflow is based on working with a Git repository.

-Therefore there is no UI involved.
+Therefore there is no UI involved when it comes to changing anything.
+You will be editing YAML files in your repository, and committing them to Git.

 Except for the [status site](/docs/site), which is a static site generated from the repository content.